 Shortly before the Labor Department issued its opinion letter, the European Parliament passed a law establishing basic rights for gig workers.
 The legislation includes compensation for canceled work and mandatory training.
 It also increases transparency and puts an end to “abusive practices” around casual contracts.

 “All workers who have been in limbo will now be granted minimum rights thanks to this directive … from now on, no employer will be able to abuse the flexibility in the labour market,” said Enrique Calvet Chambon, Member of European Parliament, in a press release.

 The protections apply to casual or short-term workers, those who work on-demand, and paid trainees and apprentices who work at least three hours a week averaged over four weeks.
 The new law doesn’t extend to “genuinely self-employed workers.”
 Member states now have three years to put the new rules into force.

-So can we expect the US to follow suit?
+So can we expect the US to follow suit and introduce legislation defining the gig economy, and its workers?
 And should it?
-There’s been speculation that some states may work to pass legislation with similar protections, but as for a new federal law, best not to go placing any bets for the time being.
+There’s been speculation that some states may work to pass legislation with similar protections for gig workers, but as for a new federal law, best not to go placing any bets for the time being.